-This leads us to the first benefit of air ride that can be experienced, which is ease of adjustment.
-Our air ride kits come with a onboard compressor/solenoid assembly, along with handlebar mounted control to allow the rider to make "on-the-fly" air pressure adjustments while riding.
+This leads us to the first benefit of Air Ride that can be experienced, which is the ease of adjustment.
+Our air ride kits come with an onboard compressor/solenoid assembly, along with handlebar-mounted control to allow the rider to make "on-the-fly" air pressure adjustments while riding.
 This "on-the-fly" adjustability is a great solution for our shorter customers who may need to lower their seat height to make it easier to maneuver their motorcycle while parking, stopping at stop signs, etc. The rider can then air the system back up on the go to achieve a comfortable ride and still have adequate suspension travel.

 Another situation where air ride can benefit some customers more than coil is the ease of adjustment offered when changing riding configurations.
 Customers that are always changing configuration between one-up, two-up, and/or loaded down with baggage, may prefer the air ride to a coil as adjusting preload is as simple as pressing the button on the handlebar control to increase or decrease air pressure to stiffen or soften the shocks to account for the added weight on the bike.
 This eliminates the need to constantly turn springs on a coil shock to account for different riding configurations.

 Now, let's talk about coil suspension.

 For most customers, a coil shock ends up being the preferred suspension option due to a generally lower price point, along with the simplicity, and ease of use.
 Our coil shocks come in a variety of lengths (12", 13", and 14" on select models).
 The different length options offered, allow our customers to maintain or increase their suspension travel, while greatly improving their ride quality and performance aspects in regard to suspension.